Jason Allen 02/12/22

 Baranis is basement cocktail bar in Covent Garden with a simple menu of traditional Provençal snacks and a sizeable array of the region’s prime anise-flavoured apéritif, pastis.
 They also have a gravelled indoor pétanque court, where the goal is to throw hollow metal balls as close as possible to a small wooden ball.
 Simple.
 Until you’ve tried the pastis, that is.

 Details: 115 Chancery Lane, WC2A 1PP | Open Tues-Fri from 4pm, Sat from 5pm | Book here

 Gordon’s Wine Bar

-A crepuscular, subterranean, semi-circular cave carved from bedrock, and lit by candle light (and now a couple of festive strings of fairylights), Gordon’s is the sort of place that you can escape underground and tuck yourself away in a corner to sample an award-winning wine list of unsuspectingly modern drops from both the classic regions of France to South America and beyond… and some of Gordon’s 17 cheeses, evening tapas or Sunday roasts.
+Gordon’s Wine Bar – a crepuscular, subterranean, semi-circular cave carved from bedrock, and lit by candle light (and now a couple of festive strings of fairylights) – is the sort of place that you can escape underground and tuck yourself away in a corner to sample an award-winning wine list of unsuspectingly modern drops from both the classic regions of France to South America and beyond… and some of Gordon’s 17 cheeses, evening tapas or Sunday roasts.

 Details: 47 Villiers Street, WC2N 6NE | Open Mon-Sat 11am-11pm, Sun 12-10pm | Book here